You can’t foresee the future — but you can help create it.

 For the foreseeable future of recruiting, humans will still play an essential role.
 Humanness still matters, especially for hard-to-fill jobs, and the core of that is empathy.
 A good recruiter brings the opportunity and company to life, beyond what a person can see on a website or job description.”

-*Note: These results are from a smaller survey, distinct from the other survey results found in this report, comprising over 225 recruiting professionals and hiring managers globally.
+*Note: These results are from a smaller survey, distinct from the other survey results found in this report, comprising over 225 recruiting professionals and hiring managers in the US.
 Due to the smaller sample size, these results should be understood on a more directional basis.

 Prediction 7 | Economic uncertainty